Scientific Name

 Description

-Aloe rupestris is an attractive tree-like succulent with a usually simple stem with withered leaf remains that clothe the upper part, naked on the lower part, and with a compact rosette of erectly spreading and recurved leaves at the top.
+Aloe rupestris is an attractive, tree-like succulent with a usually simple stem crowned with a compact rosette of erectly spreading, recurved leaves.
 It can grow up to 26.2 feet (8 m) tall.
-The leaves are dull to slightly glossy, deep green with a deep pink to pale red edge armed with stout deltoid reddish-brown teeth.
-They are deeply channeled and can grow up to 28 inches (70 cm) long and 4 inches (10 cm) wide, gradually narrowing from the base to the pointed apex.
+The lower part of the stem is bare, while the upper part is clothed with remnants of withered leaves.
+The leaves are dull to slightly glossy, deep green with a deep pink to pale red edge, and armed with stout, reddish-brown, deltoid teeth.
+They are deeply channeled and can measure up to 28 inches (70 cm) in length and 4 inches (10 cm) in width, gradually narrowing from the base to the pointed apex.

 The flowers are orange-yellow in bud, lemon-yellow at flowering, and appear in erect, branched inflorescence with bottle-shaped, very densely flowered racemes from late winter to early spring.
-The inflorescence can grow up to 4.1 feet (1.25 m) tall, while the flowers up to 0.8 inches (2 cm).
-The racemes can reach up to 10 inches (25 cm) in length and 2.8 inches (7 cm) in diameter.
+The inflorescence can grow up to 4.1 feet (1.25 m) tall, while the flowers can measure up to 0.8 inches (2 cm) in length.
+The racemes can reach 10 inches (25 cm) in length and 2.8 inches (7 cm) in diameter.

 Aloes are very forgiving plants.
 However, as with all succulents, Aloe must never be allowed to sit in stagnant water, and the plant should be carefully monitored to watch for signs of overwatering.

 These succulents are not particularly fast-growing and will only rarely need repotting.
-In the spring, repot Aloes tipping over their pots or have ceased growing.
+In the spring, repot Aloes that are tipping over their pots or have ceased growing.
 A well-drained potting mix is essential.
-Use a potting mix for cacti or succulents.
-When repotting a larger plant, dividing the root ball carefully is possible.
-Some varieties of Aloe will send off offsets that can be potted independently.
+Use a potting mix specifically designed for cacti or succulents.
+When repotting a larger plant, dividing the root ball can be done carefully.
+Some varieties of Aloe produce offsets that can be potted independently.

 Learn more at How to Grow and Care for Aloe.